Live Stream Not Working? The Ultimate 2025 Guide to Troubleshooting Live Streaming Issues

 If you’re using adaptive bitrate (ABR) streaming, your total bitrate is the sum of every bitrate you’re streaming simultaneously.
 We recommend keeping this amount at less than half of your upload speed because network conditions often fluctuate throughout the day.
 It can help you troubleshoot this issue.

 You can test your upload speed using https://testmy.net/upload.
-If your steam’s unable to maintain a stable broadcast, you should compare your upload speed to the total bitrate.
+If your stream’s unable to maintain a stable broadcast, you should compare your upload speed to the total bitrate.
 Then, adjust the bitrates included in your streaming profile to see if it helps.

 You can also improve your upload speed by using a wired connection, increasing your internet plan, moving your encoder closer to the router, or limiting the WiFi usage of other devices on the network.
 To do this, you need to check with your Internet service provider.